Autism Seminars for Families

 Managing Anger: November 14.

-We are also running a further set of Autism Seminars for Families for parents and carers living in the Bracknell Forest area.
+We are running a further set of Autism Seminars for Families for parents and carers living in the Bracknell Forest area in the summer.

 These will take place at Bracknell Open Learning Centre, in Rectory Lane, on Wednesdays in June and July, from 9.30am to 2.30pm.
 Tea and coffee will be provided but participants are asked to bring a packed lunch.